OVELYY/Signal.Pump.Bot.XXI.BINANCE/README.md

 P.S.:
-The bot is free to distribute and is free, but, as usual in the environment of programmers and taders, thanks of any size are welcome.
+The bot is free to distribute and is FREE, but, as usual in the environment of programmers and traders, thanks of any size are welcome.

 BTC: 1BTCoinE4qNnLmyRhBQLihwxUD88JdzkAh